‘Big Brother 19’ Spoilers: Alex Pledges To Sway ‘BB19’ Jury For Paul – Christmas Turns on Josh

-Big Brother 19 spoilers from the CBS live feeds reveal that Josh got a clue too late and wrecked his chance to make it to final two.
+Big Brother 19 spoilers from the CBS live feeds reveal that Josh got a clue too late and wrecked his chance to make it to the final two.
 Josh’s only hope is to dominate the final competitions.
 Otherwise, he’s headed to the jury – maybe even before Kevin.
 Things have fallen apart between Josh, Christmas, and Paul in these final days.
-Josh worked up the nerve to challenge Paul but then wimped out.
+Josh worked up the nerve to challenge Paul, but then wimped out.
 Josh’s only chance was to put Paul on the block this week after his HoH win, but he didn’t and then with Paul winning veto, he was shielded from a back door even if he pulled Kevin or Alex off the block.
 Josh’s chance of making it to the end are slim, and his efforts to blow up the jury on Paul might also fail.

 Christmas loves Paul – Josh screwed